cloudtruth/cloudtruth-cli/tests/snapshot-tests/parameters/parameter_types.md

 $ cloudtruth param set param2 -v not-an-integer
 ?
 1
 Error:
-   0: [91mRule violation: Value is not of type integer[0m
+   0: Rule violation: Value is not of type integer
 ...
 ```